 Japanese families hold over half of their assets in cash and deposits.
 A percentage that increases with the elderly, some of whom remain loyal to cash as a means of preventing unnecessary spending.

-Mainly they feel uncomfortable at the idea of losing their cell phone, and it is not clear to them how much they spend: for this reason the first choice remains the wallet.
+Mainly they feel uncomfortable at the idea of losing their mobile phone, and it is not clear to them how much they spend: this is why the first choice remains their wallet.

 Other reasons for reluctance